hugomg/xjump-sdl/README.md

 # Xjump 3.0

-This is a reimplementation of the classic Xjump game, using SDL instead of X.
+This is a reimplementation of the classic Xjump game, using SDL instead of Xlib.
-Now that we live in a post-Wayland world, the old implementation was growing increasingly obsolete and harder to compile in modern systems.
+In a post-Wayland world, the old implementation was growing increasingly obsolete and harder to compile on modern systems.

 ## New features and improvements